 City tours will highlight San Antonio’s West Side and King William districts as well as the five colonial Spanish missions that constitute the San Antonio Missions National Park.

 The conference will culminate with a NIOSITA, a traditional fiesta in La Villita, a preservation success story in central San Antonio.

-The conference is headquartered at El Tropicano Hotel on the San Antonio Riverwalk.
-The conference opens on Wednesday, May 6th, with a late-afternoon reception, keynote address, and awards ceremony held at the Southwestern School of Art.
+The conference will be headquartered in the Drury Plaza Hotel San Antonio Riverwalk, which is the rehabilitated 1929 Alamo National Bank Building.
+The conference opens on Wednesday, May 19th, with a late-afternoon reception, keynote address, and awards ceremony held at the Southwestern School of Art.
 Please note that the reception starts at 4:30 pm and plan your travel accordingly.
 Keynote address and awards ceremony will begin at 5:30 pm.

 Thursday’s three bus tours map the diverse architectural legacies of the landscape around San Antonio over three centuries, legacies which are often as varied as their changing historical narratives.